hashicorp/design-system/website/docs/components/icon-tile/partials/accessibility/accessibility.md

 This section is for reference only.
 This component intends to conform to the following WCAG Success Criteria:

 <Doc::WcagList @criteriaList={{array "1.4.11" }} />

+---

+## Support

+If any accessibility issues have been found within this component, let us know by [submitting an issue](https://github.com/hashicorp/design-system/issues/new/choose).